 Best for: Small businesses with mostly electronic transactions (both debit and credit).

-The TD Basic Business Plan account cost $5 per month and includes 5 free transactions per month and 5 free deposits (i.e. cheques, money orders, etc.).
+The TD Basic Business Plan account costs $5 per month and includes five free transactions per month and five free deposits (i.e. cheques, money orders, etc.).

-You can pair it with a TD U.S. Dollar Basic Business Plan account for a $5 monthly fee and get 5 transactions and 5 deposit items.
+You can pair it with a TD U.S. Dollar Basic Business Plan account for a $5 monthly fee and get five transactions and five deposit items.

 Fees: Extra transaction costs $1.25 each, and you pay $0.22 per additional deposit.